sammou00/c/currency-converter/READEME.md

 2. **Permission Issues**:

-    - Ensure you have execution permissions on the `converter` file:
+    - Ensure you have execution permissions on the `main` file:

     ```bash
-    chmod +x converter
+    chmod +x main
     ```

 3. **Missing Tools**: